DavHau/mach-nix/Readme.md

 # mach-nix - Create highly reproducible python environments
 Mach-nix makes it easy to create and share reproducible python environments.
-While other python package management tools are mostly a trade off between ease of use and reliability, mach-nix aims to provide both at the same time.
+While other python package management tools are mostly a trade off between ease of use and reproducibility, mach-nix aims to provide both at the same time.
 Mach-nix is based on the nix ecosystem but doesn't require you to understand anything about nix.
+Given a simple requirements.txt file, mach-nix will take care about the rest.

 ## Who is this meant for?
- - Everyone who has no idea about nix but wants to maintain python environments for their projects which are reliable and easy to reproduce.
+ - Anyone who has no idea about nix but wants to maintain python environments for their projects which are reliable and easy to reproduce.
- - Everyone who is already working with nix but wants to reduce the effort needed to create a nix expression for their python project.
+ - Anyone who is already working with nix but wants to reduce the effort needed to create nix expressions for their python projects.

 ## Installation
 You can either install mach-nix via pip or by using nix in case you already have the nix package manager installed.